fT0xicw5916/ManageBac-Plus/README.md

 <!-- TOC -->

 ## Features
-- A convenient way of checking your GPA
+- A convenient way of checking your GPA using pie charts
 - GPA calculator for midterms and finals
 - GPA calculator for marginal tasks (One extra task in a given category)
 - Graphs for all those calculations